 If there is a dispute over who will conduct the IME, a Georgia court may select one for you.
 It is advisable to have your personal injury lawyer present for the exam to ensure a fair medical assessment.
 You should bring your medical records, test results, and x-rays with you, and answer all questions about your injuries honestly.

 Contacting a Georgia Personal Injury Attorney

 If you have suffered an injury because of someone else’s negligence, you shouldn’t have to pay the resulting costs.
-Representing clients in Atlanta and Peachtree City, the law offices of Shane Smith Law can ease the legal burden of fighting a personal injury claim on your own.
+Representing clients in Atlanta and Peachtree City, Shane Smith Law Law can ease the legal burden of fighting a personal injury claim on your own.
 For a copy of their free book 10 Mistakes That Can Ruin Your Georgia Wreck Case or for a complimentary consultation, call 770-487-8999.